Immutable data architecture means that data, once written, cannot be changed. If data cannot be changed, then it cannot be encrypted by ransomware.

 While this is all happening, users are locked out of networks and companies incur the costs of downtime, lost data and failed restoration efforts.
 In reality, Panzura’s approach toward immutable storage, and the ability of our hybrid-cloud solution to encrypt data and render it useless to attackers, means Panzura customers can avoid paying ransoms altogether.

-How does ransomware
+How does ransomware penetrate a network?

 Ransomware can be delivered through socially engineered methods such as fake emails, spam, web pages, free software downloads, fake software updates, and even through web-based instant messages.